US Release Date: 05-25-1969

 Midnight Cowboy is one of those movies that is so famous that even though this was the first time I'd ever actually watched it, I already felt familiar with it.
 I mean everybody knows the line, "I'm walking here!" by Dustin Hoffman.
 The AFI named that line the 27th greatest movie quote of all time (The movie itself is also on the AFI's 100 greatest movies list).
 Most film fans also know that it is the only X-Rated film to ever win the Best Picture Oscar.
 Ratso Rizzo and Joe Buck are iconic cinematic characters.
 And yet, despite all that I'd never actually watched it until now.

 Although Hoffman is top billed, Jon Voight stars as Joe Buck; a young, not very bright Texan who decides to head to New York where he thinks he'll be able earn money as a male escort to rich New York women.
-Buck has a troubled past that is revealed through stream-of-consciousness flashbacks inside his thoughts.
+Buck has a troubled past that is revealed through stream-of-consciousness flashbacks.
 Voight is good as the naive cowboy and his performance not only brought him to stardom, but also earned him an Oscar nomination.

 As good as Voight is though, Hoffman steals the film as Enrico "Ratso" Rizzo; the streetwise, hustling New Yorker.
 His accent, his limp and his mannerisms form a character for the ages.
 His nickname is an apt one because he is very rat like as he crawls the streets of the city.
 Like Voight, Hoffman was also nominated for an Oscar for his role.